-Unable to visit with current travel restrictions, these pieces have begun a dialogue around ‘a sense of place’ with Grandpré inhabitants, through the juxtaposition of the postcards’ liminal spaces and their infra-ordinary translated Sütterlin messages.
-At a time when we need to quietly reflect on what it is to be human, especially during these times of a collective post-pandemic and political introspection.
-I have begun to work on translating the cards with Leeds University and a specialist translator from Braunschweig, Germany, and conversing with residents in Grandpré to inform research and understanding of this landscape, how a memory of place and its experience informs a sense of self, in advance of making new photographic, audio and video work.
+These pieces have begun an ongoing dialogue around ‘a sense of place’ with Grandpré inhabitants, through the juxtaposition of the postcards’ liminal spaces and their infra-ordinary translated Sütterlin messages.
+At a time when we need to quietly reflect on what it is to be human, especially during these times of a collective post-pandemic and political introspection, I have begun to work on translating the cards with Leeds University and a specialist translator from Braunschweig, Germany, and conversing with residents in Grandpré to inform research and understanding of this landscape, how a memory of place and its experience informs a sense of self, in advance of making new photographic, audio and video work.
 A series of residencies in Grandpré are taking place with the support of the Mayor and a working sub-committee.
 A facebook group has been established with 260+ members – a collection of residents, exiles and interested parties – where similar postcard collections are shown, memories shared and stories discussed.

 My ACE ‘Develop Your Creative Practice’ funding for 2023 is allowing me to establish a network of partners for engagement collaboration and output.
 This project is a testbed for new approaches and strategies, allowing me the opportunity to explore new visual output.